EMarnus/Warhammer40kQuiz/README.md

 ## Testing

 Ongoing testing on Chrome as features were added.
-Additional Testing was done desktop Edge, Firefox & Mobile Chrome
+Additional Testing was done desktop Edge, Firefox & Mobile Chrome.
+Manula testing was done for edge cases, that is how infinite score, no checkbox selected and reset game bugs were found.

 [Incognito Lighthouse](./assets/images/Incognito%20Lighthouse.PNG)

 ### Validator Testing

 - HTML
-    - Only error was with legend element being child of a div [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Femarnus.github.io%2FWarhammer40kQuiz%2F)
+    - Needed to fix some p elements and a legend element to pass [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Femarnus.github.io%2FWarhammer40kQuiz%2F)
 - CSS
     - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Femarnus.github.io%2FWarhammer40kQuiz%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - JavaScript